 Practicalities

-How to get to Nakhon Ratchasima
+How to Get to Nakhon Ratchasima

-As the gateway between the Isan Region and the Central Part of Thailand, Khorat is a bit of a traffic hub with two bus stations and two train stations.
+As the gateway between the Isan Region and the central part of Thailand, Khorat is a bit of a traffic hub with two bus stations and two train stations.
 The Old Bus Terminal west of the city centre is the place to go for local buses around Nakhon Ratchasima Province and first class buses to Bangkok.

-The train station sits about 1.5km/1mi.
-West of the centre has slower connections to Bangkok, Ayutthaya and some other places in the area, like Ubon Ratchathani.
-Trains are cheaper (starting at 50฿ for Bangkok) and more scenic, but also take a lot longer (about 6 hours to Bangkok), so I’d only recommend them if you have time to spare.
+Trains are cheaper (starting at 50฿ to Bangkok) and more scenic, but also take a lot longer (about 6 hours to Bangkok), so I’d only recommend them if you have time to spare.
 Some trains also stop at the city train station at the south-western corner of the old town.

 Where to Stay in Nakhon Ratchasima